Prehistoricman/Xbox_SMC/README.md

 It's completely missing the boot challenge.

+## D2E
+Dumped from a Tuscany (v1.6) dev kit.
+Xyclops chip is marked X01202-001, and is missing the A-A02 or A-B01 line that retail units have.

+The debug serial code at FC00 matches the retail P2L dump.
+There is a strange pattern of data from 0x4000 to 0xFBFF.

 ## P01
 Dumped from a v1.0 Xbox.
 The config word is 0x86:
 - CP1:CP0 = 0 (Code Protection enabled for the whole memory)